brandondube/iris/docs/source/structure.rst

 .. math::
     C_f = \frac{d\nu}{N_{\text{focus}}}C_i

-.. [#] :math:`\sum x dx` is a popular numerical integration technique; this modifier integrates over the spatial frequency dimension and normalizes by the number of focus planes.
+.. [#] :math:`\sum x dx` is a popular numerical integration technique; this modifier changes the meaning of the cost function to be integration over the spatial frequency dimension and normalizes by the number of focus planes.

 Cleanup
 -------